OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ins/print_insider_data.md

 ---
 title: print_insider_data
-description: Documentation page for OpenBB-finance's Print Insider Data feature.
-It includes details about the parameters involved, such as the type of insider data and the limit of data rows to display, as well as the option to export data in a specific format.
+description: "Documentation page for OpenBB-finance's Print Insider Data feature.
+It" includes details about the parameters involved, such as the type of insider data and the limit of data rows to display, as well as the option to export data in a specific format.
 The page provides source code links for further information.